All Episodes

 After all we know about what he knew about the origins of COVID, I believe he flat out lied to us.

-I want a full investigation, and he can't plead the fifth.
+I want a full investigation and he can't plead the fifth.

 Anyway, we got so much news to get to.

-Oh, and by the way, Kamala Harris and her husband were caught using plastic bags after going to the grocery store.
+Oh, and by the way, Kamala Harris and her husband were caught using plastic bags after going to the grocery store, but they wanted to ban plastic straws.

-You can request, by the way, and you can you have reusable bags because I like the reusable bags.
+You can request, by the way, and you can have reusable bags because I like the reusable bags.

 I buy them and then I bring them with me.